oakmac/cljs101/README.md

 - Vectors
 - Sets

-These exercises do not contain much logic.
-They are more focused on practicing writing basic syntax and getting comfortable with your development environment.
+The exercises do not contain logic problems.
+They are focused on writing basic syntax, learning fundamentals, and getting comfortable with your development environment.

-## Get Started / Install
+## Install / Setup

 Make sure that [Node.js], [npm], and the [JVM] are installed.
 Then, from this directory type: